FY 2016

 gakumachi_2016_2

-On Thursday, July 14, 2016, a certification ceremony was held at the Kyoto City Fire Bureau Headquarters Building with the presence of Kyoto Mayor Kadokawa and the selection committee for the 18 projects adopted this fiscal year.
+On Thursday, July 14, 2016, a certification ceremony was held at the Kyoto City Fire Department Headquarters Building in the presence of Mayor Kadokawa and members of the selection committee for the 18 projects adopted this year.

-At the certification ceremony, the mayor presented certificates to the representatives of each project, and representatives of each certified organization expressed their determination to implement the project.
+At the certification ceremony, the mayor presented certificates to the representatives of each project, and representatives of each certified organization expressed their determination to implement the projects.

 After the certification ceremony, the selection committee members gave comments and advice to each of the selected organizations, and each organization made a strong start toward regional revitalization.
 Future activities are expected.